Please see our Shipping & Returns page.

 Is your baking mix packaging recyclable?

-The baking mix bags are a recycle code 7.
-You can recycle the baking mix bags if you can find a facility in your area that accepts them.
-The material was chosen for its ability to protect our mixes for up to a year.
-Pamela’s concern is first and foremost for our customers to receive a quality product that performs as it should through the expiration date.
-Unfortunately, this limits the facilities that will accept this material.
-Until we are able to find a better solution that will protect our product for 12 months (as required by our distributors and retailers and is an added benefit to our customers) our customers will have to continue to inquire with their local facilities about recycling.
+We are excited to partner with TerraCycle, a waste management company that is inventing new ways to recycle and reuse garbage.
+Through TerraCycle, you are able to recycle the 100% of Pamela's packaging!
+We recommend storing the bags until you have a stockpile and then you can either mail them in with a prepaid shipping label to TerraCycle or drop it off a public drop-off point.
+Our packaging is also recyclable if you can find a facility in your area that accepts them or your own curb side pick-up program.
+Pamela's concern is first and foremost for our customers to receive a quality product that performs as it should through the expiration date.
+Unfortunately, this limits the facilities that will accept this material to recycle.
+Until we are able to find a better solution that will protect our product for 12 months (as required by our distributors and retailers and is an added benefit to our customers), we will partner with TerraCycle to make it easier for you to recycle.
+To learn more about the recycling program here and check out Pamela's page on TerraCycle here!
 We are sorry for the inconvenience.